Lioydiano/Lioydiano.github.io/.github/ISSUE_TEMPLATE/new-article.md

 ---
 name: New Article
-about: Propose changes for an article
+about: Propose a new article
 title: New Article
 labels: 'Article'
 assignees: FLAK-ZOSO